 ASLE Book & Paper Awards

-The ASLE book and graduate student paper awards in the areas of ecocriticism and environmental creative writing recognize excellence in the field.
+The biennial ASLE book and graduate student paper awards in the areas of ecocriticism and environmental creative writing recognize excellence in the field.
 The first awards were given at the 2007 Biennial Conference held at Wofford College in Spartanburg, South Carolina.
-The next awards will be presented at the Authors’ and Awards Reception at our 2025 Conference (dates/location TBA).
+The tenth biennial awards will be presented at the Authors’ and Awards Reception at our next conference, to be held at the University of Maryland from July 8-11, 2025.

 Book Awards

-The Association for the Study of Literature and Environment (ASLE) will hold its ninth biennial book awards ceremony at its biennial conference in 2025.
+The Association for the Study of Literature and Environment invites submissions for its 2025 ASLE Book Awards.
 Both awards include a prize of $500.

 The Book Awards will be presented in two categories: